 Essential Capabilities: All volunteers must be able to meet our requirements for physical, emotional and mental capabilities and must be able to work with minimal supervision.

+Age Requirements: Youth ages 14-17 are permitted without a guardian.
 Those younger are required to have a guardian present at all times, on site or otherwise.
 There is no exception to this rule.
-Our Youth Ambassadors are equally important to us on the journey to ensure better animal welfare. * Youth under the age of 14 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all manditory trainings) when doing so.
-Youth are also encouraged to participate in cat & puppy enrichment.
-All volunteers must pass the dog walking training before walking any of the shelter dogs.
-This ensures the safety of our pets and YOU!
+Our Youth Ambassadors are equally important to us on the journey to ensure animal welfare, however a maximum of 3 hours is all that is permitted on a single day.
+Youth under the age of 16 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all mandatory training).

 Studies show that reading aloud to pets can increase a child's reading ability and improve their attitude towards reading.
 Our Nuzzle Buddies program will pair your child with a shelter dog or cat in a comfortable environment.
 There your child is free to read his or her favorite books in a one-on-one setting.
 Each Nuzzle Buddy will also document the day’s session: who they read to, the pet’s reaction to story time and any observations they want to include.